meziantou/Meziantou.Analyzer/docs/README.md

 # MA0163: UseShellExecute must be false when redirecting standard input or output
 dotnet_diagnostic.MA0163.severity = warning

-# MA0164: Use parentheses to not pattern clearer
+# MA0164: Use parentheses to make not pattern clearer
 dotnet_diagnostic.MA0164.severity = warning
 ```